missyjeanbeutler/Hosting-Digital-Ocean/README.md

 ## prep code for production
 ###### turn off React's service worker
 If your project was bootstrapped using create-react-app, a default service worker was registered in your index.js file.
 Make sure ```registerServiceWorker()``` is commented out or that the service worker is otherwise not registered.
 Doing so will save some headaches caused when trying to serve your local files and server files together.
+Service workers are great, just don't use the one from create-react-app.

 ###### .env variables
 - On local machine, instead of using absolute paths (e.g., 'http://localhost:3200/auth') use environment variables.
 In other words, everywhere you have a full path with "localhost" in it, replace that path string with a reference to a variable, and store that variable and value in your .env (or config.js) file.
+You should have zero references to localhost in your project otherwise it will look at the client's computer and not to your server.
+Keep in mind that if you're using a .env variable in your React app, you must preface it with `REACT_APP_` otherwise it will hate you.
     - For example, if you have an ```<a>``` tag with an Auth0 link like this...

         ``` <a href={"http://localhost:3200/auth"}><li>Log in</li></a> ```